LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 More information on configuration settings for SIL can be found here: https://technet.microsoft.com/en-us/library/dn383584.aspx

-9. Set the following Registry key values in VHD as following – CollectionState		:1
+9. Sets the following Registry key values in VHD as following –
+   * CollectionState: 		1
-   TargetUri			:Value received from Step 3 CertificateThumbprint	:Value reeived from Step 1
+   * TargetUri:			Value received from Step 3 pt.
+1
+   * CertificateThumbprint:	Value reeived from Step 1, pt.
+1

-10. Run ‘Set-SILAggregator’ on the Aggregator server to register certificate thumbprint from step 1 above.
+10. Runs ‘Set-SILAggregator -addCertificateThumbprint’ on the Aggregator server to register certificate thumbprint from step 1 above.
 11. Revert back the TrustedHosts settings updated in step 2.